abenav94/Data_Science_Demystified/docs/_sources/ML Problem Approach/Hypothesis Generation/Hypothesis Generation.md

 ## Hypothesis Generation

-This chapter outlines the importance of Hypothesis generation, the different frameworks that exist and how to leverage them
+This chapter outlines the importance of Hypothesis Generation, the different frameworks that exist and how to leverage them